VWO Insights

 If an element receives fewer clicks compared to other areas on a page, you can remove or optimize it to increase engagement.
 This all-around analysis positively contributes to your website’s UX.

-What are the benefits of using heatmaps for UX?
+What are the benefits of using heatmaps for user experience?

 User behavior analysis